pensjonatus/flash-fiction/blog/last-stand.md

 ---
-title: 'Last Stand'
+title: Last Stand
 date: '2018-07-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The good guy fled and the bad guys followed.
 Well, he was good relative to the